FROST-web3/Bioinformatics_NGS_pipeline/README.md

 The `rna-seq` directory provides a complete pipeline for RNA sequencing data analysis for gene expression studies.

 ### Single-cell Sequencing Analysis
-The `singlecell` directory contains analysis pipelines for single-cell sequencing data, including scripts for quality control, preprocessing, dimensionality reduction, clustering, and cell type annotation.
+The `singlecell` directory contains notes and code examples for single-cell sequencing data analysis. **Please note that these are notes rather than directly executable pipelines**.
+They include references for quality control, preprocessing, dimensionality reduction, clustering, and cell type annotation.

 ### Metagenomics Analysis
-The `meta-genomics` directory provides resources for analyzing metagenomic sequencing data, including taxonomic classification, functional annotation, and comparative analysis tools.
+The `meta-genomics` directory provides notes and code examples for metagenomic sequencing data analysis. **Please note that these are notes rather than directly executable pipelines**.
+They include references for taxonomic classification, functional annotation, and comparative analysis tools.

 ## Usage Instructions